danomatika/joyosc/README.md

 ./configure --enable-debug
 </pre>

 I develop using an IDE, then update the autotools files when the sources are finished.
-I run make dist-check to make sure the distributable package can be built successfully.
+I run `make distcheck` to make sure the distributable package can be built successfully.

 FUTURE IDEAS/IMPROVEMENTS
 -------------------------